Smart Goals for a New You in the New Year

 Now I have a lot of components working in my favor.
 There’s the intrinsic reward of helping lots of women move closer to becoming the women God would have them be; the personal and financial reward of selling 45,000 books and the super-fun reward of going to a Spa to be pampered and treated like a modern-day Esther.
 I also have dire consequences hanging over my head if I DON’T follow through with my goal.

 The other thing I should mention: it’s good to publicly ANNOUNCE your goals and invite a specific person or group of people to hold you accountable.
-That’s an area where I believe our on-line Facebook Group 90-Day Jumpstart to a New You can make a real difference.
+That’s an area where I believe social media can make a real difference.
 Post your goals for all the world to see!
 Tell us what you intend to achieve, your strategy for achieving it and then what the reward or consequence will be.
 Suddenly, you’ve put yourself on the line.
 And you’ll have hundreds of women keeping you accountable.

 For example, let’s say your goal is to thoroughly clean and organize your entire house, room by room, drawer, by drawer, closet by closet, every inch—by a certain date.
 You could really put yourself out there by pledging to post photographs on the internet for all the world to see of the messiest places in your house.
 Girlfriend, if you are anything like me, you will surrender sleep for a week before posting your biggest mess on the internet!
 Talk about motivation!